../../_images/Scorep_logo.png

 Tracing

 Since tracing measurements acquire significantly more output data than profiling, we need to design a filter to remove some of the most visited calls within your instrumented code.
-There is a tool developed by Score-P that allows us to estimate the size of the trace file (OTF2) based on information attained from the profiling generated cube file.
+There is a tool developed by Score-P, scorep-score that allows us to estimate the size of the trace file (OTF2) based on information attained from the profiling generated cubex file.

-To gather the needed information to design a filter file, first run scorep-score:
+To gather the needed information to design a filter file, first run scorep-score on the generated profile file:

 $ scorep-score -r <profile cube dir>/profile.cubex